 Dr. Mohsen Kavehrad, is the W. L. Weiss Chair Professor of Electrical Engineering at The Pennsylvania State University.
 He received his Ph.D. degree in Electrical Engineering from Polytechnic Institute of New York University (formerly; Brooklyn Polytechnic Institute) in 1977.
 Between 1978 and 1981, he worked for Fairchild Industries (Space Communications Division) and GTE (Satellite Corp. and Labs.).
 He then joined Bell Laboratories where he worked on communications and networking research problems.
 After the breakup of the Bell System, he joined the Department of Electrical Engineering at University of Ottawa, as a Full Professor in March 1989.
 He was also the Director of Photonic Networks and Systems Thrust and a project leader in the Telecommunications Research Institute of Ontario (TRIO) and the Director of Ottawa-Carleton Communications Center for Research (OCCCR).
 He was an academic visitor (senior technical consultant) at NTT Laboratories, Japan, in summer 1991.
 He spent a six months sabbatical term as an academic visitor (senior technical consultant) at NORTEL, Ottawa, in 1996.
 In January 1997, he joined the Department of Electrical Engineering, The Pennsylvania State University as the W. L. Weiss (AMERITECH) Endowed Chair Professor of Electrical Engineering.
 In August 1997 he was appointed as the founding Director of Center for Information and Communications Technology Research (CICTR).
 During 1997-1998 he was also the CTO and a Vice President at Tele-Beam Inc., State College, PA.
 He spent a six months sabbatical term as an academic visitor (senior technical consultant) at AT&T Shannon Research Labs., Florham Park, New Jersey, in 2004.
 He has also served as a consultant to a score of major corporations and government agencies.

 Dr. Kavehrad's research contributions have been in the fields of: Satellite communications, Fixed radio communications, Portable and Mobile radio communications, Atmospheric Laser communications, Fiber optic communications and fiber optic networks.
 His current research interests are in the areas of technologies, systems, and network architectures that enable the vision of the information age; e.g., Broadband Wireline/Wireless Communications Networked Systems and Optical Communications Networked Systems.
 Since the start of his academic career, these research topics and others have led to significant graduate research.
 He was elected a Fellow of the IEEE in January 1992 for his contributions to Digital Wireless Communications and Optical Fiber Systems and Networks.
 He received 3 Exceptional Technical Contributions awards while working at Bell Laboratories for his works on Wireless Communications Systems, the 1990 TRIO Feedback award for his patent on a "Passive Optical Interconnect" and the 2001 IEEE VTS Neal Shepherd best propagation paper award and 3 IEEE Lasers and Electro-Optics Society best paper awards and a Canada NSERC PhD-thesis gold medal award, jointly with his former graduate students for their works on wireless and optical systems.
 He received the 2009 DesignCon Paper Award in the High-Speed and RF Design Category.
 He also received the Paper of the Year Award from ETRI Journal in December of 2009.
-In March 2011, he was invited and joined the Smart Lighting NSF Engineering Research Center (ERC) as a member of the Center's Scientific Advisory Board.
-In January 2012, he became Director of an NSF Industry/University Cooperative Research Center, jointly with The Georgia Institute of Technology, called; "Center on Optical Wireless Applications".
+In January 2012, he became Director of an NSF Industry/University Cooperative Research Center called; "Center on Optical Wireless Applications".

 He has lectured worldwide as an IEEE Distinguished Lecturer, and as plenary and keynote speaker at leading conferences.
 His works have been published in over 350 refereed journal and conference papers, several books and book chapters, and he holds several key issued patents in these areas.